 The machines of the “Breakthrough Generation” create space in factory buildings and provide new prospects for growth—both for us and for our customers,” said Riccardo Panepinto, Operations Manager with Cama Group in Italy.
 This opens up completely new horizons for manufacturers of consumer packaged goods when it comes to the layout of their production lines, as they now have more flexibility to integrate other plant components into the production line.
 One characteristic feature of conventional machines is the large control cabinet outside the machine.
-The controllers within that cabinet are connected to the actuators, sensors and valves by a multiplicity of cables and lengths of pneumatic tubing several feet long.
+The controllers within that cabinet are connected to the drives, sensors and valves by a multiplicity of cables and lengths of tubing several feet long.

 More compact machines

 With the “Breakthrough Generation” Cama completely redesigned its machines.
 This made it possible to reduce the amount of space required by the machines.
 The control cabinets containing the electrical and pneumatic components are integrated inside the corners of the machine pedestal.
 The compact machine footprint helps to minimize cabling and makes it easier to place the necessary modules and components right where they are needed.
 This makes them easier to access.
 The core product of this design is the Festo valve manifold CPX/MPA with IP65 protection.

 “The valve manifolds with CPX and fieldbus considerably reduce the amount of wiring and tubing required and thus the space required by our machines,” explained Panepinto.
 CPX links the pneumatic and electrical control chains and connects them simply, quickly, flexibly, and seamlessly to any automation concept and in accordance with any company-specific standards.
 “What's more, the valve manifold offers diagnostic functions.
 This makes it easy for us to meet the demands of large brand manufacturers, in terms of preventive maintenance, for example,” said the machine builder.